 - The Tibetan New Year’s Celebration

-- It is a good time to explore Pokhara and its surroundings.
+- It is a suitable time to explore Pokhara and its surroundings.

 Spring Season (March-May)

 Additionally, the months of March through May are ideal for traveling to Nepal.
 During this time of year, the weather is excellent for exploring the area.
-Because of the longer daylight hours and crystal-clear skies, this is a great time of year to go hiking.
+Because of the longer daylight hours and crystal-clear skies, this is a suitable time to go hiking.
 Remember to include some warm clothes for the night as well.
-In the spring, when the ice has melted and the wildflowers have bloomed, the valleys are exceptionally beautiful.
-A few light showers of rain may be expected in May before the monsoon season, which starts in mid-June and finishes in late July in Nepal.
+In the spring, the ice melts, the wildflowers bloom, and the valleys are remarkable.
+We can expect a few light showers of rain in May before the monsoon season, which starts in mid-June and finishes in late July in Nepal.

 - Peak climbing season is excellent: Mera Peak, Island Peak, and others.